 Here are the steps on how to write a children’s book successfully:

 - Step 2: Be around children (your ideal reader)

 - Step 3: Brainstorm a unique story to write

-- Step 4: Write with your target audience in mind
+- Step 4: Write with children in mind

 - Step 5: Develop your writing craft